Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-serverless-lambda.md

 And now you have working sessions.

-Some of the documentation of the session handler that comes with the aws-sdk states that you need to configure garbage collection.
+You don't even need to worry about garbage collection because of the [TimeToLiveSpecification] which automatically cleans up.
-This isn't true anymore since we configured the [TimeToLiveSpecification] which automatically cleans up and the best thing about that is that you aren't even charged for the delete operations.
+You aren't even charged for the delete operations.

 ## Configure mailing